(Information updated as of January 19, 2015)

 An experienced guide is required to reach these waterfalls from the Panguil River Eco Park.
 There’s a need to take three different rides aboard bamboo rafts to reach another point, dozens of hopping on huge boulders, a climb to a metal ladder, crossing some bamboo bridges and a final swim to the waterfalls while holding a line of rope to be able to go against the rapids.
 It is quite challenging yet becomes worthily enjoyable upon reaching these waterfalls.

-Unfortunately, there is no resort accommodation at the Eco Park, but there is a wide camping site.
-So just go and bring your own tent.
-You can also rent an open cottage by the river and bring mosquito repellants.
+There are number of rooms available at the Eco Park.
+A wide camping site provides a more closer nature experience.
+So go and bring your own tent (corkage 100.00).
+You can also rent an open cottage by the river and bring mosquito repellents.
 Bring your own food, cook set and burner.
 There are no places to eat nearby although there are some sari-sari stores a few steps away from the Eco Park.